ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

 ![](/wiki/shared/news/2025-11-20-global-taiko-showdown-ending/dem_banner.jpg)

 Legendary composer **[Hommarju](https://hommarju.wixsite.com/home)** launched an onslaught on the six squads who were still in the running during SGTS2025 Finals with their 5-minute composition **Deus Ex Machina (Final Attack Mix)**!
-Clocking at a 170–200 BPM range and an alarming 8 stars of difficulty, ::{ flag=NO }:: [roufou](https://osu.ppy.sh/users/1109122)'s take on the song was played in the upper bracket's Finals match to decide the winner in an incredible 8-mod face-off!
+Clocking at a 170–200 BPM range and an alarming 8 stars of difficulty, ::{ flag=NO }:: ::roufou::{ user-id=1109122 }'s take on the song was played in the upper bracket's Finals match to decide the winner in an incredible 8-mod face-off!

 - **[Listen to *Deus Ex Machina (Final Attack Mix)* here!](https://www.youtube.com/watch?v=V6jNoTpoA94)**
 - **[Check out the beatmap here!](https://osu.ppy.sh/beatmapsets/2398669#taiko/5198457)**